Connecting peptide insulin, insulin C-peptide, proinsulin C-peptide

 Taking insulin for your diabetes can raise your C-peptide level.
 Your C-peptide level can also change if your kidneys aren't working normally.
 The time of your most recent meal may affect your C-peptide level.

-Ask your healthcare provider for instructions about when and how to collect the urine sample.
+Ask your healthcare provider for directions about when and how to collect the urine sample.
 Tell your healthcare provider about all medicines, vitamins, supplements, and herbs you are taking.
 This includes medicines that don't need a prescription.
 Also tell your healthcare provider about any illegal drugs you use.